FelipeCarraroMorita/ding/README.md

 1. `d.ding()` for most offline IDE's
 2. `d.ding2()` for Google Colab

+`d.ding` has a parameter "mute" that is by default false, but if you call the function and it makes no sound (like will happen on PyCharm) try setting it up as True.

 Both do in a pratical manner the same stuff!
 Have fun.